 Every extra bit of pollution damages our climate and fuels more extreme fires, drought & heatwaves.
 We are at a point where ‘less dirty’ is simply not good enough.
-Even the International Energy Agency acknowledges that the world cannot afford to build any more polluting infrastructure.
+The International Energy Agency acknowledges that the world cannot afford to build any more polluting infrastructure, and that wealthy countries like Australia should phase out coal-burning power by 2030.

 More like ‘slightly less dirty coal’ (SLDC)